Learning more about your child’s developmental milestones at 13 months old…

 Emotionally, you can expect that your child will have his or her first attempts at friendship.
 Moreover, he or she may also exhibit a wide range of behavior and moods like affection, frustration and full-blown stubbornness.
 Klutziness is still very common for a 13 month old child.
 This is due to your child’s depth perception as well as coordination is still considered a work in progress.
 It is important to baby proof your home as much as you can to prevent any accidents due to frequent falls and bumping into things.
 In addition, separation anxiety is a common problem at this age.

-At 13 months old, your child will become more and more active.
+At 13 months old, your toddler will become more and more active.
 This is also the time when his or her gross motor skills are rapidly developing.
 Your child may also begin to lose some of his or her baby fats on the arms and legs.
 As your child become more independent and curious, he or she will begin to explore and take his or her first steps without support.
 If this is the case, you should praise, reassure and motivate your child to keep trying out his or her new skill.
 Another activity that your child will love during this age is to grab some blocks and dropping this into a container.
 Your child will also start to love to repeat his or her actions to show you what he or she is able to do over and over again.

 This is also the time when you will notice that there are times when your child will become less interested in eating.
 Chances are your child is gaining weight at a slower rate during this age.
 However, you may also find moments that your child will become interested in eating.
 In such times, you should consider offering a spoon to your child, as this can help develop his or her fine motor skills.
 However, if your child is not interested in using a spoon or a fork and throws the utensils away, you have to remember that this is developmentally appropriate for this age.
 Chances are your child simply wants to find out what would happen if he or she threw the spoon or your child may actually be frustrated and wants to use his or her fingers to eat.
 Messiness is very common while eating at this age.
 Thus, it is ideal to stock up on large bibs.